gomorpheus/morpheus-apidoc/source/includes/_invoices.md

-zoneId |  | If specified will return an exact match on zone (cloud) ID siteId |  | If specified will return an exact match on site (group) ID instanceId |  | If specified will return an exact match on instance ID containerId |  | If specified will return an exact match on instance ID serverId |  | If specified will return an exact match on server (host) ID userId |  | If specified will return an exact match on user ID active |  | If specified will return an exact match on active flag.
+zoneId |  | If specified will return an exact match on zone (cloud) ID siteId |  | If specified will return an exact match on site (group) ID instanceId |  | If specified will return an exact match on instance ID containerId |  | If specified will return an exact match on container ID serverId |  | If specified will return an exact match on server (host) ID userId |  | If specified will return an exact match on user ID active |  | If specified will return an exact match on active flag.